McLaren Technology Centre: Extension

 Planning permission for an extension to the McLaren Production Centre was granted in 2016.
 This "applied technology centre" will include "an aerodynamic research facility, workshops, research and development space, offices, meeting rooms, teaching and training space, vehicle preparation and assembly spaces, together with terraced car parking and two car park decks, cycle parking, a replacement helipad, and service areas."

 Sale

-On April 20, 2021, New York Stock Exchange listed REIT, Global Net Lease (NYSE: GNL), announced that they had agreed to acquire the McLaren Group Headquarters in a sale-leaseback transaction for £170 million.
-The transaction is expected to close in the second quarter of 2021 and will include a 20-year, NNN lease with no landlord obligations.
+On 20 April 2021 New York Stock Exchange-listed REIT, Global Net Lease (NYSE: GNL), announced that they had agreed to acquire the McLaren Group Headquarters in a sale-leaseback transaction for £170 million.
+The transaction was expected to close in the second quarter of 2021 and included a 20-year, NNN lease with no landlord obligations.
 The McLaren Group is said to have pursued the sale-and-leaseback deal to help deliver a financial boost, as it allows it to capitalize the expansive facility in Woking and then reinvest that money into the core operations of the company.

+In popular culture

+The McLaren Technology Centre was the filming location for a Coruscant spaceport, and the OKX Thought Leadership Centre was used as the ISB's operations room in the television series Andor.
+The visual effects team increased the building's height and designed a moat along the edge of the building.

+It was also used as the headquarters of the fictional F1 team APXGP in the F1 movie.